Burt Reynolds, star of film, TV and tabloids, dead at 82

 “For two years I couldn’t get a job,” he told the AP in 1990.
 “I had to take five physicals to get a job.
 I had to take the pictures that were offered to me.
 I did action pictures because I was trying to prove that I was well.”

-He rebounded once again, this time with the role of porn movie impresario Jack Horner in Paul Thomas Anderson’s “Boogie Nights,” which brought him some of his best reviews even though he felt ambivalent about his character and felt limited rapport with the director.
+He rebounded once again, this time with the role of porn movie impresario Jack Horner in “Boogie Nights,” which brought him some of his best reviews.

 He won a Golden Globe for best supporting actor and received an Oscar nomination.
 Convinced he would win, he was devastated when the Oscar went to Robin Williams for “Good Willi Hunting.”